sanchayd/ethereum_contracts/README.md

 - `ownerOf`: Returns the owner address of a specific NFT token ID.
 - `supportsInterface`: Checks if the contract implements a specific interface, following the ERC721 standard.

+**NFT Metadata**

+The token URI is stored as a base64-encoded string.
+This base64-encoded string contains the JSON metadata, including the headline and the IPFS hash of the headline lists.
+When someone wants to retrieve the metadata of an NFT, they can fetch the token URI from the blockchain and decode the base64-encoded string to obtain the JSON metadata.
+They can then extract the relevant information, such as the headline and the IPFS hash of the headline lists, from the decoded JSON.
+By storing the metadata as a base64-encoded string on the blockchain, it allows for efficient storage and retrieval of the token metadata without storing the full JSON object directly on the blockchain.
+The actual content, such as the headline lists, is stored off-chain on IPFS, and the IPFS hash is included in the token metadata to reference that off-chain data.

 ### Development Environment

 We are using the Truffle development framework to compile, test, and deploy our smart contract.
 Truffle provides a convenient and structured way to manage the development lifecycle of Ethereum smart contracts.